Learn more about Allen County by contacting Ellen Cutter, vice president of economic development at Greater Fort Wayne

 Here’s a quick snapshot of Allen County’s largest cities:

 While Fort Wayne has a wide variety of core industries, we hold a special place for our insurance industry.
 Several insurance companies were founded in Fort Wayne, giving the area more than 100 years of history and expertise.
-Major employers in our insurance sector include Lincoln Financial, Brotherhood Mutual, Medical Protective, and Ash Brokerage, which recently invested $19.6 million in the company’s new downtown Fort Wayne headquarters.
+Major employers in our insurance sector include Lincoln Financial, Brotherhood Mutual, Med Pro, and Ash Brokerage, which invested $19.6 million in the company’s new downtown Fort Wayne headquarters.
 Fort Wayne’s educational institutions greatly benefit these target industries as well as our regional businesses.
 Fort Wayne is home to Purdue University Fort Wayne, Indiana Tech, Ivy Tech Community College, as well as the largest concentration of New Tech schools in the Midwest.

 Fort Wayne residents can enjoy an exciting and vibrant downtown area with several financial institutions, a nationally recognized zoo, a state-of-the-art convention center, parks, museums, theaters, sidewalk cafes, and fine dining establishments.

 If you like life on the golf course, Fort Wayne’s network of links will keep you busy.
 Sycamore Hills Golf Club, designed by Jack Nicklaus in 1989, is a championship golf course that has hosted tournaments, including the USGA Open, the Junior PGA Qualifier, and the Web.com Tour Finals Hotel Fitness Championship.
 But Allen County has more golf courses than Sycamore Hills, so you’ll always have a new challenge.